learn-co-curriculum/python-p3-basket-ball/README.md

 ## Conclusion

 This is a new frontier for you!
-You are now using powerful tools of Ruby to transform a nested data structure that you made from non-computer-ready data to produce insights.
+You are now using powerful tools of Python to access data from a nested data structure to produce insights.
 You've made huge strides in becoming a really solid developer in the procedural programming paradigm.
 This is a huge moment.
 Celebrate it!

 Believe it or not, the code that put rockets in space and humankind on the Moon were only slight variations on this style of programming.
 You've learned